home-assistant/home-assistant.io/source/installation/troubleshooting.markdown

    - Make sure the Ethernet cable is plugged-in to both Home Assistant and to your router or switch.
    - Make sure your network is up and running and your router has internet access.
      - During installation, Home Assistant needs access to the following URLs:
-       - version.home-assistant.io: for online check and to fetch new version information.
+       - version.home-assistant.io: to fetch new version information.
-       - github.com: to update metadata for the add-on store.
+       - github.com: to update metadata of the add-on store.
        - ghcr.io: the GitHub container registry to fetch new Home Assistant updates.
 3. Make sure the system on which you opened the browser to access Home Assistant is connected to the same network as Home Assistant.
    - For example, you might have 2 networks with the same name, but one is on 2.4&nbsp;GHz and the other on 5&nbsp;GHz.